aarondchu/terravion/README.md

-##Summer 2018 Coding Challenge for TerrAvion
+## Summer 2018 Coding Challenge for TerrAvion

+To run the project, run command `npm start` in root directory